 The two new pilot programs will be replacing two previous caregiver programs which are set to expire on November 29th, 2019: the Caring for Children pilot and the Caring for People with High Medical Needs pilot.

-Though exact details have not yet been released, IRCC stated that the new pilot will address two main issues with the previous caregiver pilot programs:
+The new pilot will address two main issues with the previous caregiver pilot programs:

 In addition to the Home Support Worker Pilot, the government is also introducing the Home Child Care Provider Pilot.
 These two pilots are expected to be similar, with the Home Child Care Provider Pilot targeting those with experience in NOC 4411 rather than NOC 4412.